1wunderkind/loopgpt-backend/STEP4_DETERMINISTIC_NUTRITION_ENGINE.md

 ## 📋 Overview

-Implemented a fully deterministic, rule-based nutrition engine for the LoopGPT backend that replaces LLM-based nutrition estimation with pure computation.
+Implemented a fully deterministic, rule-based nutrition engine for the LooptOS backend that replaces LLM-based nutrition estimation with pure computation.

 ### Key Guarantees